fengliu90/DK-for-TST/README.md

 # On-going code

-I comment the code of classifier two sample test since I did not test it (in main.py).
+The code of classifier two sample test (C2ST) has been tested in main.py and main_H0.py.
+However, C2ST has a very high Type-I error.